zenhack/websocket-proxy/README.md

     websocket-proxy -listen :9000 -url wss://example.com/my-websocket

-(The listen argument defaults to `:8080`, shown above mostly for illustrative purposes).
+(The listen argument defaults to `:8080`, it is shown above mostly for illustrative purposes).

 License: